ankitshah009/AVSD-DSTC10_baseline/README.md

 # DSTC10 - Audio Visual Scene-aware Dialog (AVSD) - Baseline System

 ## News
-The training data for reasoning timing is now available.
+The training data for reasoning with timing is now available.
 * This data can be used only for AVSD@DSTC10 challenge until the data will be publicly available.

 Please get the data from here: